 |Funding FY||The FY in which the award action Funded|

 To enter Keyboard Support and Web Page Reader Support for the report results grid view, you will need to press Ctrl Shift G

 |Move through rows||← ↑ ↓ →|

 |Next page||SHIFT PAGE DOWN|

 |Previous page||SHIFT PAGE UP|

 |Move through column headers and data fields||TAB|

 |Sort ASC/DESC when a column header is selected||ENTER|

-Objectives: The Centers for Disease Control and Prevention (CDC), National Center for Chronic Disease Prevention and Health Promotion (NCCDPHP), Office on Smoking and Health (OSH) announces the opportunity to apply for funds to addresses tobacco use, the single most preventable cause of death and disease in the United States and provides support for comprehensive state-based tobacco control programs.
-This five-year cooperative agreement or Notices of Funding Opportunity Announcement (NOFO) will support the achievement of four National Tobacco Control Program (NTCP) goals to (1) Prevent initiation of tobacco use among youth and young adults; (2) Eliminate exposure to secondhand smoke; (3) Promote quitting among adults and youth; and (4) Identify and eliminate tobacco related disparities.
+Objectives: The Centers for Disease Control and Prevention (CDC), National Center for Chronic Disease Prevention and Health Promotion (NCCDPHP), Office on Smoking and Health (OSH) awards financial assistance to address tobacco use, the single most preventable cause of death and disease in the United States and provides support for comprehensive state-based tobacco control programs.
+This program supports the achievement of four National Tobacco Control Program (NTCP) goals to (1) Prevent initiation of tobacco use among youth and young adults; (2) Eliminate exposure to secondhand smoke; (3) Promote quitting among adults and youth; and (4) Identify and eliminate tobacco related disparities.
 Achievement of these goals will reduce chronic disease morbidity, mortality, and disability related to tobacco use and secondhand smoke exposure in the United States.
-This NOFO will be comprised of two components 1) Core Component and 2) Quitline Component.
+This program will be comprised of two components 1) Core Component and 2) Quitline Component.